nabinkatwal7/yfinnepal/README.md

 Starter kit for the Nepal Youth Finance dashboard.
 The stack includes:

 - Next.js App Router with TypeScript, strict linting, and absolute imports.
-- Mantine UI with a theme override and foundational layout pieces.
+- Mantine UI with a light-first theme override and foundational layout pieces.
 - TanStack Query v5 with server-side hydration + devtools.
+- Framer Motion-powered section reveals for a more engaging landing experience.
 - Vitest + Testing Library for fast unit tests.
 - Husky + lint-staged + Prettier to enforce formatting and lint cleanliness before every commit.